fgamador/lifetimekata/exercises/10_footnote_lifetimes_on_trait_objects/README.md

 }
 ```

-To be clear, what we are doing here is creating two structs which represent
+To be clear, what we are doing here is creating two structs that represent
 `true` and `false`.
 They both implement the `Bool` trait, which has
-the `truthiness` function which returns `true` or `false`.
+the `truthiness` function that returns `true` or `false`.

 The `get_bool` function returns a Boxed `Bool` trait object, based on whether
 `get_bool` is passed `true` or  `false`.